 Finally, we note that in the CO2 program runs the sensitivity results suggest additional flaws exist in the agencies' modeling.
 In those runs, the per-vehicle fuel savings increase in both the "fewer" and "more" off-cycle credit runs.
-For example, using a 3% discount rate the per-vehicle fuel savings in the central (10 g/mi) case are $$1,461.^{212}$ The "fewer" (7 g/mi) off-cycle credits run increases this to \$1,502 and the "more" (15 g/mi) off-cycle credit case increases this to $$1,512.^{213}$ The agencies do not discuss or explain this irrational result in the Final Rule.
-But, at a minimum, this result demonstrates both that: (1) per-vehicle fuel savings change as off-cycle credits; off-cycle credits; and (2) the model itself is broken and causing irrational results - no rational model would project that both the "more" and "fewer" off-cycle credits scenarios create more fuel savings than in the central case, yet that is exactly the result the CAFE model projects (and suggests that the level of off-cycle credits used in the central case was designed to minimize fuel savings in the CBA).
+For example, using a 3% discount rate the per-vehicle fuel savings in the central (10 g/mi) case are \$1,461.212 The "fewer" (7 g/mi) off-cycle credits run increases this to \$1,502 and the "more" (15 g/mi) off-cycle credit case increases this to \$1,512.213 The agencies do not discuss or explain this irrational result in the Final Rule.
+But, at a minimum, this result demonstrates both that: (1) per-vehicle fuel savings change as off-cycle credit penetrations change, indicating the agencies did not attribute any fuel savings or emissions benefits to off-cycle credits; and (2) the model itself is broken and causing irrational results - no rational model would project that both the "more" and "fewer" off-cycle credits scenarios create more fuel savings than in the central case, yet that is exactly the result the CAFE model projects (and suggests that the level of off-cycle credits used in the central case was designed to minimize fuel savings in the CBA).
 These sensitivity runs thus demonstrate that the CAFE model the agencies relied on to support the Final Rule is fundamentally flawed and produces arbitrary results.